 IDV app in practice

 Applicants must be invited via email to use the app.
 In advance of submitting their facial image, applicants should upload their required supporting documents.
-It has been possible to upload supporting evidence for some time, as we covered here, and applicants should ensure that the documents meet the size and formatting requirements.
+It has been possible to upload supporting evidence for some time, and applicants should ensure that the documents meet the size and formatting requirements.

 Frustratingly, no confirmation email is sent confirming that the documents and facial image have been uploaded successfully.
 When applicants reach the submission confirmation page, they are encouraged to take a copy of the details for their records.